 Thus, Pearson notes that the strategy for the lover archetype is to be wanted.
 But in order to improve one’s self, one has to love one’s self.

 In doing such, if one also goes over-bound, it might lead to narcissism.
-This can lead to problems which cause too much love for one’s self leading to self-destructive acts.
+This can lead to problems that cause too much love for one’s self leading to self-destructive acts.

 The Magician’s Shadow

-During the ancient times, magicians were highly regarded as the King’s inner consul.
+During ancient times, magician archetypes were highly regarded as the King’s inner consul.
 This was perhaps because of their ability to weave and manipulate something other than the physical kingdom itself.